Riot police clash with May Day protesters in Istanbul

 The AK Party dominated the electoral map in municipal polls on March 30, retaining control of both Istanbul and Ankara despite the corruption scandal and last summer's unrest.

+But he has faced criticism from abroad, not least from the European Union which Turkey aspires to join, over restrictions on freedom of speech including a two-week ban on Twitter and last summer's police crackdown on demonstrations.

+The Washington-based think tank Freedom House downgraded Turkey's press to "Not Free" from "Partly Free" in its annual Press Freedom Rankings on Thursday, saying the country remained the world's worst jailer of journalists.

-(Additional reporting by Ece Toksabay, Murad Sezer and Umit Bektas in Istanbul, and Mert Ozkan in Ankara; Writing by Jonny Hogg and Nick Tattersall; Editing by Andrew Heavens)
+(Additional reporting by Ece Toksabay and Umit Bektas in Istanbul, and Mert Ozkan in Ankara; Writing by Jonny Hogg; Editing by Nick Tattersall and Andrew Heavens)